Sai271828/iex-parser/README.md

 	+ **Event timestamp** (from the matching engine)
 	+ **Packet send timestamp**
 	+ **Packet capture timestamp**
+These timestamps provide insights into the time delay between event occurrence time and the data reception time, enabling more accurate backtesting.
+For a more detailed explanation of Market data see [market data format](https://iex-parser.readthedocs.io/iex_format.html)
+* **Easy-to-use API**: Provides a simple interface for extracting data from DEEP files.
+* **OneTick compatibility**: The output format is compatible with OneTick, a popular time-series database for financial data.
 ## Requirements

 This requires Linux OS or Windows WSL terminal to run.
 It also requires additional softwares that are listed at [requirements](https://iex-parser.readthedocs.io/usage.html).